-Best apps for first-time iPhone owners
+Pick up your first iPhone?
+These are the must-have apps to download!

 Dropbox

 When it comes to keeping important files close by without taking up storage space on your iPhone, Dropbox is tops.
 You can store anything, movies, music, photos, PDFs, e-books, whatever, and even share it with others without having to give them access to your account.
-Thanks to cross-platform compatibility, everyone can use dropbox, as long as they have access to the Internet.
+Thanks to cross-platform compatibility, everyone can use Dropbox, as long as they have access to the Internet.
 If you have a Dropbox account, get this app.
+You will need to pay for storage increases, however.
+I've been using Dropbox for years for pretty much everything, and it's one of the best iPhone apps on all of my devices.

 Google Drive